DLR-RM/stable-baselines3/README.md

 **The performance of each algorithm was tested** (see *Results* section in their respective page), you can take a look at the issues [#48](https://github.com/DLR-RM/stable-baselines3/issues/48) and [#49](https://github.com/DLR-RM/stable-baselines3/issues/49) for more details.

+We also provide detailed logs and reports on the [OpenRL Benchmark](https://wandb.ai/openrlbenchmark/sb3) platform.

 | **Features**                | **Stable-Baselines3** |
 | --------------------------- | ----------------------|